SUPERDYY/SUPERDYY/README.md

 # 🚀 About Me

-- 🎓 Information Systems Student
+- 🎓 Information Engeenering Student
 - 💻 Focus on Backend Development using Laravel
-- 🌱 Currently learning Laravel 12, REST API, and Clean Architecture
+- 🌱 Currently learning Laravel 13, REST API, and Clean Architecture
 - 🔬 Research Topic:
   > **College Major Recommendation System using the Weighted Product Method**
 - ❤️ Interested in Web Development, Information Systems, and Decision Support Systems